 Stated-preference techniques are based on the idea that although people may not be able to provide direct values or weights, they are typically able to indicate which good or scenario they prefer.
 Discrete choice experiments (DCEs) ask respondents to identify their preferred choice from alternatives described in terms of specific attributes and levels.
 DCEs encourage respondents to consider trade-offs and opportunity costs.

 The proposed DCE presents a series of binary choices between funding and not funding specific hypothetical cancer therapies.
 Each therapy is described in terms of relevant attributes and levels (e.g., high, medium, low illness severity; number of life years gained; cost-utility ratio).

 Component 2: Qualitative Interviews

-In the AFFORD study, qualitative interviews will reveal how economic, clinical and other evidence is understood and the process by which it is used in decision making.
+In the AFFORD study, qualitative interviews will reveal how economic, clinical, patient input, input from provincial groups, and other evidence is understood and the process by which it is used in decision making.
 Thematic qualitative analysis will be applied to identify the challenges associated with the use of economic, clinical and other evidence, as well as potential improvements.
 Participatory consultation and qualitative iterative analysis will be used in the development of a procedural framework for the production and use of economic evidence in the multi-criteria decision making context.

 Qualitative interviews will be held with economists and health services researchers (producers of knowledge) and decision-makers (users of knowledge) to describe their understanding of the role and use of economic analyses in combination with clinical and other evidence.
 Thematic analysis will be used to characterize the issues highlighted by the producers and users of economic evidence.
 Thematic analysis will focus on predetermined dimensions (priorities, objectives, sequencing, timing, information needs and availability, and applicability), however new dimensions may be added to accommodate the data.